- What is the Indiana Department of Revenue’s Motor Carrier Service Division?

 Taxpayers wishing to authorize a representative to have Power of Attorney on their behalf for state tax matters need to fill out a POA-1 form.
-Only when the Department has received the properly completed POA-1 form can a Department employee speak with the representative about specific tax types and periods indicated on the form.
+Only when the Department has received the properly completed POA-1 form can a Department employee speak with the representative about specific tax types and periods.

 The Indiana Department of Revenue offers the New and Small Business Education Center where you can find a variety of valuable resources anytime and anywhere.
 This online center allows you to update information, apply for Indiana business taxes, find forms, and much more.